shxntanu/shxntanu/README.md

 <h3 align="center">App & Web enthusiast, occasional graphic designer and also an engineering student at PICT Pune.</h3>
 </div>

-- I’m currently learning App Development using Flutter and interested in native iOS and Android development.
+- I’m currently learning App Development using Flutter.
+- My interests lie in native iOS and Android development, along with Full Stack Web Development.
+- I've learnt Front-End Web Development using HTML, CSS and Bootstrap.
-- I’m looking for help with Dart and Firebase.
+- I’m looking for help with Javascript.
 - I'm proficient in Python, C++ and Java.
 - Ask me about: Python, Java, Dart and C++.
 - Knows Hindi, English and Marathi.
-- I'm also proficient at graphic design using Canva.
+- I'm also proficient at graphic design using Canva, and can work my way around Illustrator and Photoshop.
 - **Fun Fact**: I'm a huge computer gaming enthusiast.
 I've got thousands of hours of playtime in popular FPS titles.
 I'm also a photographer, always ready with a camera wherever I go!
 (I've also clicked the photo that's on my banner :D)
 - How to reach me: **shantanuwable2003@gmail.com**